 How The Brain Ranks Patterns: Neuroscience of Pattern Prioritization

-Every second, your brain faces an impossible task: process millions of sensory inputs while using minimal energy.
+Every second, your brain faces an impossible task: processing millions of sensory inputs while using minimal energy.
 The solution?
 A sophisticated pattern ranking system that determines:

 ⚠️ This is not simple “pattern recognition.”
 It is pattern prioritization, the hidden algorithm shaping intelligence, memory, creativity, and decision-making.
 This article reveals the full neuroscientific mechanism behind how the brain ranks patterns—from visual cortex edges → hippocampal predictions → dopamine weighting → conscious awareness.